wjl198435/MyDocs/Docs/motion/conf/motion编译安装.md

 Sample custom configuration options:
-    --prefix               :  Specify the install location for the motion package --with-ffmpeg=[dir]    :  Specify the location in which ffmpeg/libav is installed.
+    --prefix               :  Specify the install location for the motion package --with-ffmpeg=[dir]    :  Specify the location in which ffmpeg/libav is installed
     ```

+使用:
+   sudo  motion -c /usr/local/etc/motion/motion-dist.conf